 For example, a box plot comparing the distributions of income (with values in the tens of thousands) and unemployment rate (values ranging between 0 and 1.0) would be difficult to read without standardization because the unemployment rate values are so much smaller than the income values.

 When only a single Numeric fields variable is added, you can add a Category variable as a method of comparing distributions across categories.
-For example, Population2010 is set as the Numeric fields variable and StateName as the Category variable for a county dataset.
+For example, Population2010 is set as the Numeric fields variable and StateName is set as the Category variable for a county dataset.
 The resulting chart displays a box plot for each state, visualizing the distribution of Population2010 for all counties belonging to each state.

 Multiple series